telerik/winforms-docs/scheduler/views/day-view.md

         '
 ````

 {{endregion}}

 ## Modifying the size of day view columns

 The __SchedulerDayViewElement__ allows you to specify different size for the different columns.
 To manipulate the size of the columns, you can use the __SetColumnWidth__ and __GetColumnWidth__ methods.
 The values passed to the __SetColumnWidth__ method are proportional and the actual width of the columns is calculated based on them.
 By default all columns have a value of 1 and therefore if you set a value of 2 to any column, it will stay twice as bigger compared to the others.
-        #_[C#]_

 {{source=..\SamplesCS\Scheduler\Views\DayView.cs region=resizeColumns}}
 {{source=..\SamplesVB\Scheduler\Views\DayView.vb region=resizeColumns}}